_geoffroy's%20cat.jpg)

 Since 1992 the Geoffroy’s cat has been listed in Appendix I of CITES.
 It is fully protected across its range.
 Hunting and trade are prohibited in Argentina, Bolivia, Brazil, Chile, Paraguay and Uruguay.

 Although the Geoffroy’s cat is considered to be relatively common, its status is not well known, and it is difficult to judge the actual impact of threats.
 Further research is therefore needed to assess how tolerant and robust the Geoffroy’s cat really is to habitat changes.
 It is important to protect its habitat (natural woodland or areas with dense vegetation), advise ranchers on selective logging as opposed to total deforestation, improve anti-poaching activities, and raise awareness about the correct management of domestic cats and dogs.
+Due to the high extent of road mortality across the species’ range, it is also important to incorporate wildlife under/overpasses in the most critical areas in order to mitigate losses.
+Given the negative impact of retaliatory killing for the depredation of poultry and other livestock on the Geoffroy’s cat, it is important that effective measures are put in place for the protection of livestock, in order to mitigate this threat.

 False identification of pure versus hybrid individuals of L. geoffroyi and L. guttulus in southern Brazil may also be negatively impacting effective conservation of the Geoffroy’s cat in the area.
 Further studies focusing on this issue are required, in order to determine the exact extent of occurrence of the Geoffroy’s cat in southern Brazil.